USOPC Brand Guidelines

 UF Health and U.S. Olympic & Paralympic Committee, or USOPC, Brand Guidelines and Logo Usage

-• Please visit UF Health.org/Champions to learn about the sponsorship and see examples of already approved language, including the media release.
+• Please visit HumanProgress.UFHealth.org to learn about the sponsorship and see examples of already approved language on various brand campaign assets.

-• Please do not embed the video on the UFHealth.org/Champions site on any other web pages without contacting marketreq@shands.ufl.edu.
+• Please do not embed videos from the HumanProgress.UFHealth.org site on any other web pages without first requesting permission from marketreq@shands.ufl.edu.

 Jump to

-The use of the below UF Health logos included in these guidelines in tandem with the USOPC Medical Network, or MN, primary mark is permitted after gaining approval for each desired use from UF Health Communications and the USOPC.
-Any logo not explicitly shown in these guidelines is currently not permitted to be used with the USOPC MN mark.
-All uses of the USOPC MN marks must appear secondary, and not primary, in nature, such that all mark appearances must be less prominent than references to the UF Health logo.
+The use of the UF Health logos included in these guidelines in tandem with the USOPC Medical Network primary mark is permitted after gaining approval for each desired use from UF Health Communications and the USOPC.
+Any logo not explicitly shown in these guidelines is not permitted to be used with the USOPC Medical Network mark.
+All uses of the USOPC Medical Network marks – with the exception of approved service line logo lock-ups – must appear secondary, and not primary, in nature, such that all mark appearances must be less prominent than references to the UF Health logo.

-Separation from UF Health Logo: The USOPC MN marks and the UF Health logo should be treated as distinct elements.
-While they can coexist in the same creative piece, they should never intersect, overlap or sit directly next to each other without appropriate spacing in a way that would confuse the hierarchy or representation.
-This distinction is crucial in preserving the autonomy and significance of both the UF Health logo and the USOPC MN mark.
+Separation from UF Health Logo: In general, the USOPC Medical Network marks and the UF Health logo should be treated as distinct elements.
+While they can coexist in the same creative piece, they should never – with few exceptions – intersect, overlap, or sit directly next to each other without appropriate spacing to avoid confusing the hierarchy or representation.
+This distinction is crucial in preserving the autonomy and significance of both the UF Health logo and the USOPC Medical Network mark.
+Exceptions include approved service line logo lock-ups and primary brand logo-lock-ups for use on outdoor boards and other space-limited assets, which must be approved by UF Health marketing and the USOPC.

-USOPC MN marks licensed for use with UF Health Communications & Marketing
+USOPC Medical Network marks licensed for use with UF Health Communications & Marketing

 All UF Health graphic designers have access to these marks.
-If you need the USOP MN mark files, please email marketreq@shands.ufl.edu and include a description of how you plan to use the mark.
+If you need the USOP Medical Network mark files, please email marketreq@shands.ufl.edu and include a description of how you plan to use the mark.

 Vertical USOPC mark